prokube/Ultra-Mix/art/readme.txt

 He came up with the idea and I applied for musician.

 - M1le
-Being the Mommy Mearest replacement (Cat in fishnets LMAOOO)
+Being the original Mommy Mearest replacement (Cat in fishnets LMAOOO)

 - genesislol
 He made the icons supposedly.
 Nobody knows.

+- RubySakurai
+They let us use Ruby in Week 4.
+Also gave us the assets for Ruby (thx)

 - Existential Dread
 Making me feel useless :) thanks buddy